Disk-MTH/Christmas-card/README.md

 from the way you installed python.
 I will do a short tutorial on how to properly install python on windows soon.

+If you have or don't want to install the right version of python with the right modules then download the latest build [here](https://github.com/Disk-MTH/Christmas-card/releases).
+This build is completely autonomous, so no need for python.
+However, I won't be doing a build for every commit so you may not have the latest news.

 ## Presentation
 This github repository is a project resulting from a work requested in a maths lesson.
 The exercise was to make a little Christmas card drawn with a turtle but,